acbsp/bonafide.guru/en/contents.rst

 everyone to be occupied in service to Lord Krishna.
 Such are the qualities of the greatest personality, pure devotee of the Lord!

 In Sri Caytaniya Caritamrita (Adi, ch.
-12.12. the commentary.)
-Srila Prabhupada says:
+12.12. the commentary.) |SP| says:

 "...
 Bhaktisiddhānta `Sarasvatī <http://vedabase.net/s/sarasvati>`__
 `Ṭhākura <http://vedabase.net/t/thakura>`__ tried his best to spread the